Contribute

 We generally run reviews upon a documentary’s premiere, either at a festival or upon its Canadian theatrical or broadcast release, preferably whichever is first.
 We generally won’t review a film long after its release, simply due to the volume of requests, so please consider pitching reviews in a timely manner.
 (Stories about older releases are best tailored to essays that consider them within a larger context.
 Add a ‘why now’ hook!)
 Please check our archive of film reviews to see if we have already reviewed it.

 POV usually reviews a film once.
 POV only runs film reviews online since they are often time-sensitive.
+We generally do not run “capsule” reviews, since past experience has taught us that we’ll inevitably be asked to review the film again in full at a later date and readers are generally interested in thorough takes.
 POV pays upon publication, so please take this into consideration if there is a press embargo.

 Can POV promote my documentary or screening?